-My work became my life and steered me into a spiritual practice that acknowledged my pottery making as my sacred art.
-My way of life for 40 years now has been the making and selling of pottery and the moment to moment humble thanks for this opportunity.
+Sally’s life as a potter began in the early seventies.
+Rather than pursue an academic route, she joined a pottery co-op in Seattle: Pottery Northwest, and worked for years alongside other aspiring potters.
+She took workshops from professionals and college professors, and sold her work through galleries and craft fairs.
+Sally’s work became her life and steered her into a spiritual practice that acknowledged her pottery making as her sacred art.
+Her way of life for 40 years now has been the making and selling of pottery, and the moment to moment humble thanks for this opportunity.